History Files

 Celts of Armorica

-Situated nearest the Frankish border, Bro Erech (or Broërec) was the surviving portion of the Vannetais kingdom, once Cornouaille and Domnonia had become separate principalities in their own right.
-This shrunken Vannetais continued to bear that name until it was re-titled Bro Erech, the name deriving from Waroch (as Bro-Waroch), and is first mentioned in the Lives of the Saints.
-It is also mentioned by Gregory of Tours, who locates many of the events of his lifetime near Vannes, presumably an important site in Vannetais and named after the former (submerged) Vaneti tribe of the area.
+Situated nearest the Frankish border and seemingly including Rennes within its territory, Bro Erech is shown alternatively as Broërec or Bro Ereg.
+It was the surviving portion of the Vannetais kingdom, after Cornouaille and Domnonia had become separate principalities in their own right.
+This shrunken Vannetais continued to bear that name until it was re-titled Bro Erech, the new name deriving from Waroch (as Bro-Waroch - often touted as the founder of the principality), and this was first mentioned in the Lives of the Saints.
+It was also mentioned by Gregory of Tours, who located many of the events of his lifetime near Vannes, seemingly an important site in Vannetais and named after the former Veneti Celtic tribe of the area whose Romanised remnants were quickly absorbed by the new British arrivals.
+However, precisely which Waroch was responsible for renaming the kingdom is uncertain.
+There were two of them within the space of half a century, making any educated guess near impossible.

 c.490

-The powerful Caradog Freichfras is king of Gwent in mid-south Wales, inheriting the throne through his father, Honorius Ynyr Gwent.
-Following his accession he sails across the Channel to found the kingdom of Bro Erech which forms the heartland of Vannetais and serves as its largest kingdom.
+The powerful Caradog Freichfras is king of Gwent in mid-South Wales, inheriting the throne through his father, Honorius Ynyr Gwent.
+Following his accession he sails across the English Channel to found the kingdom of Bro Erech which forms the heartland of Vannetais and serves as its largest kingdom in terms of its territorial extent.

 King of Gwent.
 Founded the kingdom.